victorlaerte/infiniteScroll/README.md

 # infiniteScroll
-angular directive for infinite scroll with offeset.
+angular directive to infinite scroll with offset.

 usage:
 ```